BRITANNICA.COM

 Icons.
 Unscripted.

-The campaign was developed by Creative Directors Bryan Black and Bill Tsapalas and directed by Mark Pellington.
-We cast ten iconic but intellectually credible figures from film, music, art, literature, and sport.
+The campaign was developed alongside Creative Directors Bryan Black and Bill Tsapalas and directed by Mark Pellington.

 Seal in his Hollywood Hills studio.